jayleighton/quiz-game/README.md

 - Question configuration
     - The user is prompted to provide answers to the following configuration questions:
-        - Number of questions for the game
+        - Number of questions for the game ranging from 10 to 40

         ![Number of questions](documentation/testing/number-questions-screenshot.png)

-        - Specific category of questions or any category
+        - Specific category of questions or multiple categories

         ![Category of questions](documentation/testing/question-category-screenshot.png)

-        - Difficulty of questions
+        - Specific difficulty of questions or multiple difficulties

         ![Difficulty selection](documentation/testing/question-difficulty-screenshot.png)

-        - Type of questions
+        - Type of questions, True/False or Multiple Choice

         ![Question type](documentation/testing/question-type-screenshot.png)